Orlando137/Cellular-Automata-Sim/README.md

 ## Right Side
 ### Saving the Graph
+- Enter a name into the graph, then press the `save` button.
+- The state of the central canvas is saved as a PNG.file.

 ### Control
+- `color code` determines how an auto changes the tile color.
+- The position of each digit represents the initial color.
+- The value of each digit represents the final color.

+- `turn code` determines how an auto changes direction.
+- The position of each digit represents the initial color.
+- Values 0 through 3 determine how many right angle clockwise turns the auto makes.
+- Values 4 through 7 determine cardinal directions, north through west.

+- `distance code` determines how an auto changes loctaion.
+- The position of each digit represents the initial color.
+- The value of each digit represents how many tiles the auto will move.

 ### Random Rules
+- `color` generates a valid random code
+- It will never begin with 0.

+- `turn` generates a valid turn code.
+- It will never begin with 0.
+- It will only contain values from 0 to 3.

+- `distance` generates a valid distance code.
+- All values will be either 1 or 2.

+- `all` has the functionality of `color`, `turn`, and `distance` combined.

+- NOTE: Pressing these buttons directly change the input field of the codes!

 ### Finding Rules
+Right click on an auto to display the rule in `rule:`.

 ### Entering Rules
+- Copy the desired rule IN THE DEFUALT FORMAT, then press `go`.

+- NOTE: Pressing `go` directly ghanges the input field of the codes!

 ## Graph
+- In `auto` mode, clicking on a tile will add an auto with the given direction.
+- In `cell` mode, clicking on a tile change the cell's color to the given color.
+- In any mode, right-clicking on an auto will find that auto's rules

+- At start or upon reset, an auto will be put in the middle of the graph with the current rule.

 ## 📜 Conventions
+- An auto's rules are final and are set at instantiation.
+- The auto reads the tile, then uses that to turn THEN move.
+- Black, red, yellow, green, cyan, blue, and magenta are represented as 0 ...
+6.
+- When multiple autos are on the same tile, the tile will not change color when they move.

+## 💡 Tips